akashgit/autoencoding_vi_for_topic_models/README.md

 __UPDATE__

+1. [@nzw0301](https://github.com/nzw0301) has implemented a [Keras](https://github.com/nzw0301/keras-examples/blob/master/prodLDA.ipynb) version of prodLDA.

-[@hyqneuron](https://github.com/hyqneuron) recently implemented a [PyTorch](https://github.com/hyqneuron/pytorch-avitm) version of AVITM.
+2. [@hyqneuron](https://github.com/hyqneuron) recently implemented a [PyTorch](https://github.com/hyqneuron/pytorch-avitm) version of AVITM.
 So check out his repo.

-Added `topic_prop` method to both the models.
+3. Added `topic_prop` method to both the models.
 Softmax the output of this method to get the topic proportions.